protobufjs/protobuf.js/cli/README.md

 ```
 Translates between file formats and generates static code.

   -t, --target     Specifies the target format.
 Also accepts a path to require a custom target.

                   json          JSON representation
                   json-module   JSON representation as a module
                   proto2        Protocol Buffers, Version 2
                   proto3        Protocol Buffers, Version 3
-                  static        Static code without reflection
+                  static        Static code without reflection (non-functional on its own)
                   static-module Static code without reflection as a module

   -p, --path       Adds a directory to the include path.

   -o, --out        Saves to a file instead of writing to stdout.

+  --sparse         Exports only those types referenced from a main file (experimental).

    Module targets only:

   -w, --wrap       Specifies the wrapper to use.
 Also accepts a path to require a custom wrapper.

                    default   Default wrapper supporting both CommonJS and AMD
                    commonjs  CommonJS wrapper
                    amd       AMD wrapper
                    es6       ES6 wrapper (implies --es6)

   -r, --root       Specifies an alternative protobuf.roots name.

   -l, --lint       Linter configuration.
 Defaults to protobuf.js-compatible rules:

                    eslint-disable block-scoped-var, no-redeclare, no-control-regex, no-prototype-builtins

   --es6            Enables ES6 syntax (const/let instead of var)

    Proto sources only:

   --keep-case      Keeps field casing instead of converting to camel case.

    Static targets only:

   --no-create      Does not generate create functions used for reflection compatibility.
   --no-encode      Does not generate encode functions.
   --no-decode      Does not generate decode functions.
   --no-verify      Does not generate verify functions.
   --no-convert     Does not generate convert functions like from/toObject
   --no-delimited   Does not generate delimited encode/decode functions.
   --no-beautify    Does not beautify generated code.
   --no-comments    Does not output any JSDoc comments.

+  --force-long     Enfores the use of 'Long' for s-/u-/int64 and s-/fixed64 fields.
+  --force-message  Enfores the use of runtime messages instead of plain objects.

 usage: pbjs [options] file1.proto file2.json ...  (or)  other | pbjs [options] -
 ```